tongkiankiat/tp/docs/UserGuide.md

 `list answer`

 ### Finding questions with a specified string: `find`
-Finds all questions currently in the question bank.
+Finds all questions currently in the question bank that contain a specific keyword.
 Running this will change the last shown list to be the list of questions which match the user's search query in the question bank.
 Find can be used to search for all question types, or specifically for MCQ or FITB questions